tbaranes/SumChallenge/README.md

 # SumChallenge
-SumChallenge's code, available on the apple store
+SumChallenge's code, available on the apple store since 2014.

-FriendsPictureQuiz's code, available on the Apple store... until when?
+SumChallenge's code, available on the Apple store... while my license developer is up to date.

-Small application developed and released in 2014.
-The application has been developped for iOS7/8, and has never been tested on the last iOS versions.

 ### What is it?